guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img007
    :align: center

-- ``Identity documentation card`` is a feature that allows you create a card, which is composed by an hyper link and a text note, and link that card to a given number of data sources.
+- ``Identity documentation card`` is a feature that allows you create an information card (hyperlink and a text note), and link that card to any number of data sources.
-- By default there are not idenfity card defined, which is what the message exposes, if an idenfity card is created and linked to the entity, the message will turn into a link that once clicked exposes in a new window the context of the card
+- By default, no identity card is defined which is exposed by this message, if an identity card is created and linked to the entity, the message will turn into a link that once clicked exposes in a new window the context of the card
-- Use this feature to quickly reference the main information for someone accessing to TrackMe and when there is an issue on the data source, which would provide a link to whatever you want (your Confluence, etc) and a quick help text. (both are optionals)
+- Use this feature to quickly reference the main information for someone accessing to TrackMe and when there is an issue on the data source, which would provide a link to whatever you want (your Confluence, etc) and a quick help text. (at least a hyperlink or a text note must be defined)

 See :ref:`Data identity card` for more details about the feature.